joaquin-corchero/creact/README.md

 1. http://localhost:5000/api/contacts (post) to insert contacts
 2. http://localhost:5000/api/contacts to see all the existing ones on the db.

+It is quite interesting the possibility of writting "unit tests" against an in memory db, obviously they become integration tests, but is something quite powerful for little apps.

 ### What is not there
 - There is no design patterns on the server side, the app is to simple for that.
 - I hope in the future add linting and hot reloading